missionpinball/mpf-docs/docs/gmc/reference/gmc-cfg.md

 One audio bus is allowed to be set as default, and any sound playback trigger that does not include a value for `bus:` will play on this bus.

+### `duck_default`

+Single value, type `bool`.
+Default `false`

+One audio bus is allowed to be set as the default ducking target.
+Any sound playback trigger using ducking settings that has not specified a value for `bus:` in the ducking settings will duck the audio on this bus.

 ### `simultaneous_sounds`

 Single value, type `int`.
 Default `None`